RSCC Policies & Guidelines

 Subject: Faculty Job Description

 The individual instructor is the key figure in the educational process of the college, and his/her attitude, personality, skill, character, and initiative will determine how well the college accomplishes its mission and the general education objectives.
 He/she plays a prominent role in curriculum development through constant evaluation of student, course and program outcomes.
-Refer to PA-22-01 for information on academic freedom.
-(Access the complete detailed RSCC Policy PA-22-01, Academic Tenure, at www.roanestate.edu/policies/.)
+Refer to PA-22-02 for information on academic freedom.
+(Access the complete detailed RSCC Policy PA-22-02, Academic Freedom and Responsibility at www.roanestate.edu/policies/.)

 - Adjunct Faculty

 Part-time faculty members are employed on a per-term, per-hour, or per-course basis.
 Terms and responsibilities of part-time faculty are determined on the basis of need at the time of employment.
 Part-time faculty are not entitled to rank or tenure.
 Refer to PA-27-01 for information on adjunct faculty credentials and to PA-26-03 for information on supervision, orientation, and evaluation of adjunct faculty.
 (Access the complete detailed RSCC policy PA-27-01, Faculty Qualifications, and PA-26-02, Faculty Evaluation, at www.roanestate.edu/policies/.)

 - Instructional Responsibilities and Procedures